-Dance: Dance instruction provided at Expressions provides opportunities to develop physical skills and memory enhancement.
+Movement and Dance: Movement and Dance instruction provided at Expressions provides opportunities to develop physical skills and memory enhancement.
 Social skills and cooperation are developed in student collaboration.
-All areas of dance are covered, including the ever popular tap and hip-hop units.
+Many dance genres are covered, including tap and hip-hop units.
 Our school-wide and class productions include significant choreography and often highlight specific dance numbers.
-Our teachers and students love to move, and might just throw an impromptu dance party to brighten uo a lesson!
+Our teachers and students love to move, and might just throw an impromptu dance party to brighten up a lesson!

 Visual Arts: Our teachers incorporate visual art into the core curriculum whenever possible.
 In particular, social studies units contain many opportunities for the students to produce drawings, paintings, sculpture, pottery, and to build architectural models.
 Twice a week, students participate in a formal art class, which includes art techniques and art history.

-Physical Education/Health: Essentially, our dance program is our physical education program.
-In addition, all classes participate daily in the We Count! walking program which uses pedometers to track student participation and progress.
+Physical Education/Health: Movement exercises and dance are large component of our physical education program.
+In addition, all classes participate in walking around our Dragon Track for additional cardio fitness.
 Health topics are covered in P.E. and in classroom science units.